Colo-Codes/mini-projects/todo-app/README.md

 # Initial planning

-The initial planning for this project was somewhat simple, do to its low complexity.
+The initial planning for this project was somewhat simple due to its low complexity.

 ## User stories